 When you shop for carpet, think of the decision tree.
 Function, price, color, and pattern.
 If you follow that sequence, you can't go wrong.

 About Ken: Ken Fain is the co-owner of Island Carpet in Middletown, RI and a floorcovering veteran of more than 40 years.
 His popular 'Ask Ken' video series answers common flooring questions on a variety of topics.
-It has reached thousands of viewers on both YouTube and Facebook.
+It has reached more than 100,000 viewers on both YouTube and Facebook.

 Ken answers a new question every week!
 Check out: